tgerardi/c-pong/README.md

 # Pong Game with Raylib

-A simple Pong Game using Raylib
+A simple Pong Game for Linux using Raylib

 ```bash
 make install